sst/guide/_chapters/add-an-api-to-get-a-note.md

 comments_id: add-an-api-to-get-a-note/2453
 ---

-Now that we [created a note]({% link _chapters/add-an-api-to-create-a-note.md %}) and saved it to our database.
-Let's add an API to retrieve a note given its id.
+Now that we [created a note]({% link _chapters/add-an-api-to-create-a-note.md %}) and saved it to our database, let's add an API to retrieve a note given its id.

 ### Add the Function